 Is it any good?

+This movie is more like a really good long-running episode of The Wonder Years.
 If you're playing message movie bingo at home with squares for battling intolerance, being true to yourself, world peace, getting along better with parents, facing fears, standing up for others ... you'd be a winner with this movie.
 It's not a terrible thing, but that lack of focus is what keeps this sweet little movie from being a really good sweet little movie.
-It's more like a really good long-running episode of The Wonder Years.

 If you're looking for a renter for 10-year-olds, though, THAT'S WHAT I AM is an inspired choice that will get kids talking about its lofty themes and their school experiences.
 Not such a bad thing at all.

 Families can talk about the way that tolerance is explored in this movie.
 What does it have to do with each main character?
 Stanley says that prejudice means different things to different people.
 What does he mean?

 This is a coming-of-age movie set in 1965.
 How are Andy's experiences the same as what middle schoolers face today?
 How are they different?
 Was it weird, for instance, that no one had a cell phone and Andy had a paper route?

 Growing up means exploring who you are.
 What are your favorite movies about kids discovering their gifts?
 Does it inspire you to write in your journal more or study harder?

 |DVD/Streaming release date:||August 16, 2011|

 |Run time:||101 minutes|